Jannis234/xsum/README.md

 ⁹) SHA512 required glib 2.36 or newer, SHA384 requires glib 2.51 or newer

 ¹⁰) xxHash 0.8.0 or higher required for xxHash3

+¹¹) rhash version 1.4.0 sometimes produced incorrect EDON-R-512 hashes. xsum 1.3 and higher use a different name (EDON-R-512_) internally, causing hashes produced by older versions to be ignored.

 ## Usage examples